CodeAssociate/CA.Blocks.DataAccess/docs/quick-examples/reading-data/ExecuteStoredProcedure.md

 }
 ```

-In addition Stored procedures can return results through parameters, there
+In addition, stored procedures can return results through parameters.
+There are:

 1. Standard input parameters
 2. Output Parameters